visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## Key Features

-- Chrome browser extension - works with active social accounts in browser
+- Chrome browser extension - connect with existing active social accounts sessions in the browser without login into Devi.
 - AI-powered content generation for posts
 - Scheduling posts to social media accounts
-- Visual content creation with AI
+- AI Visual content creation with brand logo
-- No need to be admin
+- No need to be admin of the groups or pages to monitor.
 - Monitors posts for keywords and uses ChatGPT to detect the intent and motivation of the posts
-- Outreach capabilities to engage with leads
+- Personalized outreach message drafts geneated with AI to approve and engage with leads
 - Analytics dashboard
 - Complementary AI website builder included